 The NWS in conjunction with the state office of emergency management runs a statewide weather awareness campaigns.
-Tornadoes are usually addressed the last week in March before the onset of the severe weather season.
+Tornadoes are usually addressed the first week in March before the onset of the severe weather season.
 This campaign is coordinated through the local government emergency management agencies and the news media and usually includes a proclamation from the governor.
 This may be an opportune time for your school to conduct a drill and program.

 You can contact your local NWS office or emergency management office if you would like a speaker to come to your school and discuss severe weather safety.
-It also suggested that a tornado drill is conducted in September, the beginning of the school year and then again in March.
+It is also suggested that a tornado drill is conducted in September, the beginning of the school year and then again in March.
 The September drill will instruct new students of procedures and act as a refresher for returning students.
 The March drill will get everyone ready for the start of the thunderstorm season.

-While severe thunderstorms and tornadoes are often advertised as a "springtime or summertime" event, in the Mid-Atlantic and Southeast, outbreaks of severe thunderstorms and tornadoes often have occurred in October and November.
+While severe thunderstorms and tornadoes are often advertised as a "springtime or summertime" event, in southeast Teaxs, outbreaks of severe thunderstorms and tornadoes often have occurred year round.

+SECTION 3:

-SECTION 3 - Thunderstorms and Severe Weather Spotting
+Thunderstorms and Severe Weather Spotting